radhikalism/compojure.org/pages/docs/route-macros.md

 macro for each of the common HTTP methods (`GET`, `POST`, `PUT`, `DELETE` and `HEAD`).
 Additionally, there is `ANY`, which matches any HTTP method.

+If there is a form parameter called `_method`, this will be used instead of the method of the HTTP request.
+This allows HTML forms to submit PUT and DELETE requests.

 ## Path templates

 The path template is the first argument of all these macros.
 This matches against